 African waist beads color meaning

-African waist beads are exotic body beads and an age- old tradition that makes modern day statement.
+African waist beads are exotic body beads and an age-old tradition that makes a modern-day statement.
 It has been a part of African culture for centuries that have now been opted by the population of America.
 Hence, making it a part of their culture.
 Wearing the beaded jewelry has actually become an obsession as it brings uniqueness to the personality a woman in Africa carries.

 Facts everyone should know about African waist beads

-There are distinctive reasons behind people wearing waist beads.
-Since these are gaining popularity in US and are becoming trendy day by day, below are 5 basic facts that everyone must know about;
+There are distinctive reasons for people wearing waist beads.
+Since these are gaining popularity in the US and are becoming trendy day by day, below are 5 basic facts that everyone must know about.

 Representation of femininity and sensuality

-“Wearing beads in the African culture is referred to as a best way to communicate their fertility”
+“Wearing beads in the African culture is referred to as the best way to communicate their fertility”

 African waist beads color meaning is what ultimately means speaking about the intentions.
 The meanings may vary from one tribe to the other, one culture to the other and so on.
 Hence, are open to explanations.
 Every color of the bead has it’s very own unique meaning in the African culture as below;

-- Blue- In the African culture, it reflects the peace, knowledge, prosperity, devotion, faith, etc.
+- Blue- In the African culture, it reflects peace, knowledge, prosperity, devotion, faith, etc.

-- Yellow- In the African culture, it reflects the wisdom, clarity and knowledge.
-At com, the experts represent the meaning as calming nerves and increasing awareness within the African culture.
+- Yellow- In the African culture, it reflects the wisdom, clarity, and knowledge.
+At com, the experts represent the meaning of calming nerves and increasing awareness within the African culture.

-- Green- In the African culture, it reflects the hope, healing, generous, prosperity, etc.
+- Green- In the African culture, it reflects hope, healing, generous, prosperity, etc.